Logging In to a Linux FlexusL Instance Using CloudShell

 - The status of the FlexusL instance must be Running.

-If a different port is required, you can use the default port to log in to the cloud server and then change the port number.
+If you want to use other ports, log in to the cloud server and change the port number.
+For details, see How Can I Change a Remote Login Port?

 - You can use CloudShell to connect to the cloud server through a public or private network.
 When you choose to connect through a private network, service authorization is required.